Mark-Anthony Kaye: New England Revolution

+San Jose Earthquakes

+Kaye, along with teammates Dave Romney and Ian Harkes, were traded to the San Jose Earthquakes on December 2, 2024, for "around" $500,000 General allocation money and an international roster spot, reuniting Kaye with his former Revolution manager Bruce Arena.

 International career

 Youth

 In May 2016, Kaye was called to Canada's U23 national team for a pair of friendlies against Guyana and Grenada.
 He saw action in both matches.
 In March 2017 Kaye was called up again to the U23 side for the Aspire Tournament which also featured the hosts Qatar and Uzbekistan.

 Senior

 Kaye made his debut for the senior team against Curaçao in a friendly on June 13, 2017.
 On June 27, he was named to Canada's squad for the 2017 CONCACAF Gold Cup.
 He was named to the squad for the 2019 CONCACAF Gold Cup on May 20, 2019.
 Kaye scored his first goals for Canada on March 29, 2021, netting a brace in a 11–0 victory over the Cayman Islands.
-In July 2021 Kaye would join Canada for his third Gold Cup tournament, being named to the squad for the 2021 edition of the competition.
+In July 2021 Kaye joined Canada for his third Gold Cup tournament, being named to the squad for the 2021 edition of the competition.

-In November 2022, Kaye was called-up to Canada's squad for the 2022 FIFA World Cup.
+In November 2022, Kaye was called up to Canada's squad for the 2022 FIFA World Cup.